Montgomeryshire

-Montgomeryshire today constitutes the northern part of the principal area of Powys.
-The population of Montgomeryshire was 63,779 according to the 2011 census, with a low population density of just 75 people per square mile (29 people per square km).
-The current area is 2,174 square km (839 square miles).
+The area of what was Montgomeryshire, now constitutes the northern part of the county of Powys.
+The current area was 2,174 square km (839 square miles).

-The largest town is Newtown, followed by Welshpool and Llanidloes.
+The largest town was Newtown, followed by Welshpool and Llanidloes.

 History

 The Treaty of Montgomery was signed on 29 September 1267, in the town of Montgomery, which had recently been established as an English incursion on the Welsh side of the border, to control a strategic border crossing.
 The surrounding region (on the Welsh side of the border) otherwise comprised the mediaeval principality of Powys Wenwynwyn, the southern of the two states into which the Kingdom of Powys had been divided a century before.

 Attacks by Gwynedd on Powys Wenwynwyn led the latter to seek the assistance of the English.
 Ultimately this led them to convert their territory into a marcher lordship, via surrender and regrant, as a way to strengthen their position; the ruling princes of Powys Wenwynwyn became the Lords of Powys, feudally bound to the English king, and able to fully rely on English backing, but otherwise independent.
 The prince took an English-style surname - Owen de-la Pole - after his capital city, Pool (now Welshpool).

 With the introduction of the Laws in Wales Acts 1535–1542 the marcher lordships were converted into English counties.
 The Lordship of Powys – the former Powys Wenwynwyn – became Montgomeryshire; the county town being Montgomery, the strongest centre of English authority in the region, rather than centre of Welsh authority, Welshpool.
 Montgomeryshire was thus ultimately formed from the cantrefi of Powys Wenwynwyn: